This article may contain links from our affiliate partners. Please read how we make money!

 For express cooking, 30 seconds is enough.
 If you want more features besides cooking, the Time Defrost and weight defrost options will thaw frozen meats and casseroles vegetables in a jiffy.

-Costway Retro microwave ovens are similar to Daewoo microwave ovens in size.
-This mentions that they are the best options for small apartments and studios.
+Costway Retro microwave ovens are the best options for small apartments and studios.
 The design and appearance add a lively atmosphere to the kitchen.

 Something worth knowing is the large viewing door despite the small size.
 You get to know what’s happening in there.
 But this does not mean that the timer doesn’t work.

 You can set the timer and the LCD will show you everything.
 The three beep sound alerts you when the food is ready.
 The child lock function is simple to set up and will guarantee the safety of your child.

 Buying Guide For The Best Microwaves Under $100

 Cheaper microwaves might look great on the ground but not so great after purchasing.
 With this in mind, consider checking the following features in your shopping.